-Typically, movie files should not have embedded audio tracks, although embedded audio tracks in movies can be made to play.
+Typically, movie files should not have embedded audio tracks, although embedded audio tracks in movies can be made to play (see "Audio Output" on page 98).
 To completely remove audio tracks from movies, use the preferred application to re-render or export the movie without its audio tracks or try dropping the file onto the Mbox File Converter application, making sure the "copy audio" checkbox is not checked (see "Mbox File Convertor" on page 159).